stephensmitchell-forks/UnityCookbook3D/README.md

 Unity version, operating system, etc.

 Hopefully, this repo will help people wants to learn Unity.
 Feel free to branch, contribute, or use the code as you pleased.
+When contributing, please make it as simple and as plain as possible.

 The code is written using Unity 5.5 for Mac.